Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2020-11-09-First-project.md

 ---
 layout: post
-title: The Spark of My Research Journey on Fluid Dynamics
+title: The Spark of My Research Journey
 ---

 <h2> Research 6. <br> <a href="https://pubs.aip.org/aip/pof/article/32/11/112104/1033346/Symmetry-breaking-of-Worthington-jets-by-gradients">Symmetry breaking of Worthington jets by gradients in liquid pool depth</a> </h2>